BCDevOps/platform-services/tools/bots/ansible-webhook/readme.md

 #!/bin/bash
 ansible-playbook playbook.yml -e repo_url=$1 -e branch=$2 -e pull_request_number=$3 -e repo_owner=$4 -e pull_request_url=$5 -e gh_token=$TOKEN
 ```

 ## Container Configuration
 This code leverages the ansible operator container since it has the necessary components to easily run ansible.

+## GitHub Integration
+The Ansible playbook interacts with GitHub to place API calls.
+This requires a GitHub Access token mounted as a secret at `/opt/creds/token`.
+The sample playbook receives the webhook from GitHub, performs some work with the file content of the PR, and then merges and closes the PR.
+This is just sample functionality.

 # Acknowledgements
 - [webhook code](https://github.com/adnanh/webhook)